threefoldfoundation/info_sdk/src/7_farming/farm_setup.md

 **Make sure you add a valid TFT stellar address.
 This is required in order for user to be able to reserve capacity from your farm.**

-Copy the address of the Stellar account from your 3Bot Connect app, where you can copy it from the wallet in the info tab on the detail screen of your farmer wallet.
+Copy the address of the Stellar account from your 3Bot Connect app, where you could copy it from the wallet in the info tab on the detail screen of your farmer wallet.

 ![detail_3Bot](./img/detail_3Bot_connect.png)

-A wallet also can be created or imported from your 3Bot Connect app in `Wallet Manager` in the sdk admin.
+A wallet also could be created or imported from your 3Bot Connect app in `Wallet Manager` in the sdk admin.
 Handy for having all at hand, required for reserving capacity.

 ![wallet_in_jsng](./img/wallet_in_jsng.png)